asleire/SimpleRecurringJobs/README.md

 ```

 ## Stores
+SimpleRecurringJobs requires a data store for storing job timestamps and job locks.

 ### InMemory
 The InMemory job store should only be used for local development.
 It will not work for multiple instances of your application.
 ```